-The second major issue concerning the construction of the dataset was to determine when a program that did not fail should be censored.
-One possibility would be to do it in the last quarter covered by the dataset, that is, in the fourth quarter of 2000.
+The second major issue concerning the construction of the dataset was to determine when a program that did not fail should no longer be observed (censored).
+One possibility would be to stop observing a plan in the last quarter covered in the dataset, that is, in the fourth quarter of 2000.
 Instead, stabilizations were censored after five years of successful implementation.
-Here, I followed

-Calvo and Végh (1994), who arbitrarily set to five years the duration of the programs that had not failed in a shorter period of time.
-That is, after five years (20 quarters) of successful implementation, a program is considered a success and is no longer observed.
+Here, I followed Calvo and Végh (1994), who set to five years the duration of the programs that had not failed in a shorter period of time.
+That is, after 20 quarters of successful implementation, a program is considered a success and is no longer observed.
 The reason for not censoring plans in the fourth quarter of 2000 is that the horizon after stabilization would be so long that macroeconomic performance in the final years would be essentially unrelated to the stabilization program under analysis.3 A five-year horizon avoids that problem and is long enough to thoroughly analyze each program.
 Furthermore, it produces little changes in the programs' final outcomes.4